 In its simplest form, a Bipolar Treatment Contract could be a single sentence.
 For example:

 “If I become manic or depressed, my wife in consultation with my psychiatrist is to make decisions in my best interests using the authority from my durable power of attorney and health power of attorney.”

 What does “manic or depressed” really mean?
 How are “best interests” decided?
 When will the power of attorney lapse so that I can regain control of my own affairs?

-In order to work properly, it is necessary to use concrete, objective, specific and personalized details.
+In order to work properly, it is necessary to use concrete, objective, specific, and personalized details.
 (The example below illustrates this.)

 For any agreement to be meaningful there must be a “meeting of the minds” with genuine shared assent and consensus.
-It is YOUR treatment contract and it must contain YOUR instructions, YOUR plan and YOUR choices.
+It is YOUR treatment contract and it must contain YOUR instructions, YOUR plan, and YOUR choices.

 Suggested contents for Bipolar Treatment Contract

 Your Bipolar Treatment Contract should contain the following: